YottaDB/YDBDoc/ProgGuide/langfeat.rst

 Most transaction processing systems try to have transactions that meet the "ACID" test – Atomic, Consistent, Isolated, and Durable.

-To provide ACID transactions, YottaDB/GT.M uses a technique called optimistic concurrency control.
-Each block has a transaction number that YottaDB/GT.M sets to the current database transaction number when updating a block.
+To provide ACID transactions, YottaDB uses a technique called optimistic concurrency control.
+Each block has a transaction number that YottaDB sets to the current database transaction number when updating a block.
 Application logic, brackets transactions with TSTART and TCOMMIT commands.
-Once inside a transaction, a YottaDB/GT.M process tracks each database block that it reads (any database block containing existing data that it intends to update has to be read first) and in process private memory keeps a list of updates that it intends to apply - application logic within the process views the database with the updates; application logic in other processes does not see states internal to the transaction.
+Once inside a transaction, a YottaDB process tracks each database block that it reads (any database block containing existing data that it intends to update has to be read first) and in process private memory keeps a list of updates that it intends to apply - application logic within the process views the database with the updates; application logic in other processes does not see states internal to the transaction.
 At TCOMMIT time, the process checks whether any blocks have changed since it read them, and if none have changed, it commits the transaction, making its changes visible to other processes Atomically with Isolation and Consistency (Durability comes from the journal records written at COMMIT time).
 Optimistic concurrency attempts to exploit the odds that two processes need access to the same resource at the same time.
 If the chances are small, it permits many processes to work concurrently, particularly in a system with multiple CPUs.
 If the changes are not small the penalty is repeated execution of the same transaction logic.

 If one or more blocks have changed, the process reverts its state to the TSTART and re-executes the application code for the transaction.
 If it fails to commit the second time, it tries yet again.
 If it fails to commit on the third attempt, it locks other processes out of the database and executes the transaction as the sole process (that is, on the fourth attempt, it switches to a from an optimistic approach to a pessimistic one).

-This technique normally works very well and is one of the factors that allow YottaDB/GT.M to excel at transaction processing throughput.
+This technique normally works very well and is one of the factors that allow YottaDB to excel at transaction processing throughput.

 .. note::
-    YottaDB/GT.M uses implicit transaction processing when it needs to ensure complex operations, including spanning block actions, spanning region actions and trigger actions preserve Atomicity.
+    YottaDB uses implicit transaction processing when it needs to ensure complex operations, including spanning block actions, spanning region actions and trigger actions preserve Atomicity.
 Of these, triggers involve application code and therefore are most subject to the following discussion.

 Pathological cases occur when processes routinely modify blocks that other processes have read (called "collisions"), resulting in frequent transaction restarts.
 Collisions can be legitimate or accidental.
 Importantly, the longer that a transaction is "open" (the "collision window," when the application logic is between TSTART and TCOMMIT), the greater the probability that a collision will require a transaction restart.

 Legitimate collisions can result from normal business activity, for example, if two joint account holders make simultaneous ATM withdrawals from a joint account.
 When the time an application takes to process each transaction is a minuscule fraction of a second, the probability of a collision is very low, and in the rare case where one occurs, the restart mechanism handles it well.
 An example with a higher probability of collision comes from commercial accounts, where a large enterprise may have tens to hundreds of accounts, individual transactions may hit multiple accounts, and during the business day many people may execute transactions against those accounts.
 Again, the small collision window means that collisions remain rare and the restart mechanism handles them well when they occur.

-Legitimate (from a YottaDB/GT.M point of view) collisions can also occur as a consequence of application design.
+Legitimate (from a YottaDB point of view) collisions can also occur as a consequence of application design.
 For example, if an application has an application level transaction journal that every process appends to then that design will likely result in high rates of collisions, creating a pathological case where every transaction fails three times and then commits on the fourth attempt with all other processes locked out.
 The way to avoid these is to adjust the application design, either to use M LOCKs to gate such "hot spots" or, better, to give each process its own update space which, at some event, a single process then consolidates.

-Accidental collisions result when two processes access unrelated data that happens to reside on the same data block (for example, some global indexed by last name can result in an accidental collision if two account holders whose last names start with the same letter, the global data nodes may reside in the same block).
+Accidental collisions result when two processes access unrelated data that happens to reside on the same data block (for example, some globals indexed by last name can result in an accidental collision - for two account holders whose last names start with the same letter, the global data nodes may reside in the same block).
 Because the path to many data blocks typically pass though one index block, data additions cause changes in index blocks and can generate accidental collisions.
 While it is not possible to avoid accidental collisions (especially in blocks containing metadata such as index blocks), they are typically rare and the occasional collision is handled well by the restart mechanism.
-Because the application is rarely in a position to efficiently prevent accidental collisions, YottaDB/FIS strongly recommends using TCOMMIT forms that allow YottaDB/GT.M to use restarts and thus relieve the application logic of having to manage TRESTNOT errors.
-YottaDB/GT.M uses the database block as the granularity for concurrency control because it is generally an efficient and successful compromise between a more granular and expensive lock and a less granular but more likely to conflict lock.
+Because the application is rarely in a position to efficiently prevent accidental collisions, YottaDB strongly recommends using TCOMMIT forms that allow YottaDB to use restarts and thus relieve the application logic of having to manage TRESTNOT errors.
+YottaDB uses the database block as the granularity for concurrency control because it is generally an efficient and successful compromise between a more granular and expensive lock and a less granular but more likely to conflict lock.
 It also simplifies some things by aligning with the unit of transfer to non-volatile storage.

 Application design that keeps transactions open for long periods of time can cause pathological rates of accidental collision.
 When a process tries to run an entire report in a transaction, instead of the transaction taking a fraction of a second (remember that transactions are intended to be atomic), the report takes seconds or even minutes and effectively ensures collisions and restarts.
 Furthermore, since the probability of collisions is high, the probability of these long-running transactions executing the fourth retry (with other processes shut out) goes up, and when that happens, the system appears to respond erratically, or hang temporarily.

 Non-isolated actions are another consideration in the design of wholesome transactions.
-Because M permits all language features with a transaction, an application may use actions that interact with actors outside of the transaction; such actions violate the ACID principal of Isolation, which states to be wholesome a transaction must not interact with other agents or processes until it commits (see below for a more detailed discussion).
+Because M permits all language features with a transaction, an application may use actions that interact with actors outside of the transaction.
+Such actions violate the ACID principal of Isolation, which states that to be wholesome, a transaction must not interact with other agents or processes until it commits (see below for a more detailed discussion).
 While there may be reasons drawn from the larger application model that justify violations of Isolation, doing so carries risks.
-One problem is time, external interactions typically have a longer duration, and in the worst case may have an indefinite duration.
+One problem is time: external interactions typically have a longer duration, and in the worst case, may have an indefinite duration.
 The JOB, LOCK, OPEN, and READ commands have an optional timeout to place time limits on external interactions.
 In addition, BREAK, WRITE, ZSYSTEM and external calls also involve external interaction.
-Except for WRITE and external calls, In order to minimize potential the impact of non-ACID transactions, YottaDB/GT.M limits the duration of database locks for transactions that use these non-isolated commands, and records that limitation as a TPNOTACID message in the operator log.
+Except for WRITE and external calls, in order to minimize the potential impact of non-ACID transactions, YottaDB limits the duration of database locks for transactions that use these non-isolated commands, and records that limitation as a TPNOTACID message in the operator log.
 However, that time limit, managed with the gtm_tpnotacidtime environment variable, can be long enough, depending on its value, to permit noticeable processing disruptions.
 Further, processes denied a long lock may have trouble completing and consume system resources with repeated unsuccessful attempts.
 External calls are excluded from this protection because they are the domain of more sophisticated design and may actually remain isolated (see the tip below on Implementing Web Services).
 WRITE is currently excluded because most WRITE commands are non-blocking, but applications should avoid blocking WRITEs within a transaction.
 Beyond the issue of duration, because the application can repeat due to a restart or rollback because of an error or application logic, non-isolated actions require management to appropriately manage their external interactions; this is discussed in more detail below.
 In summary, put external interactions before or after transactions rather than within them.
 If the application requires a non-isolated action within a transaction, be aware of the risks, design, implement and test very carefully.

-YottaDB/GT.M provides a transaction timeout feature that interrupts long-running transactions in order to limit their impact on the system, and the consequent user perception of system erratic response times and temporary hangs.
+YottaDB provides a transaction timeout feature that interrupts long-running transactions in order to limit their impact on the system, and the consequent user perception of system erratic response times and temporary hangs.
 Calls to an external library, say to access a web service, can subvert the timeout mechanism when the external library uses an uninterruptable system call.
 If such a web service uses an adjacent server that responds immediately, the web service is wholesome.
 But if the web service accesses a remote server without a guaranteed short response time, then collisions may be frequent, and if a process in the fourth retry waits for a web service that never responds, it brings the entire application to a standstill.

 .. note::
    To safely implement web services inside a transaction, an application must implement a guaranteed upper bound on the time taken by the service.
 The story or use case for each circumstance determines the appropriate timeout for the corresponding transaction.
 For example, if the web service is to authorize a transaction, there might be a 500 millisecond timeout with the authorization refused if the approval service does not respond within that time.
 There are two approaches to implementing web services with a timeout.For applications that call out to C code, the C code guarantee a return within a time limit, using a wrapper if necessary.
-YottaDB/GT.M provides functions that external C code can use to implement timers.
-If the call is to an unknown library, or one without a way to guarantee a timeout, the external C code may need to create an intermediate proxy that can provide a timeout to YottaDB/GT.M.
-Because web services are usually implemented by a known protocol layered on TCP/IP and YottaDB/GT.M provides a SOCKET device for TCP/IP connections, implement the call out to the web service using a SOCKET device.
-YottaDB/GT.M can then enforce the TP timeout mechanism, which it cannot for an external call, especially one that calls via a library into an uninterruptible OS service.
+YottaDB provides functions that external C code can use to implement timers.
+If the call is to an unknown library, or one without a way to guarantee a timeout, the external C code may need to create an intermediate proxy that can provide a timeout to YottaDB.
+Because web services are usually implemented by a known protocol layered on TCP/IP and YottaDB provides a SOCKET device for TCP/IP connections, implement the call out to the web service using a SOCKET device.
+YottaDB can then enforce the TP timeout mechanism, which it cannot for an external call, especially one that calls via a library into an uninterruptible OS service.

 To conform with the M approach of providing maximum flexibility and, when possible, backwards compatibility with older versions of the standard, M transaction processing requires the use of programming conventions that meet the ACID test.